Accelize/apyfal/docs/build.rst

 apyfal REST API client code (``apyfal.client.rest._openapi``) is not stored in repository but generated from OpenApi.

-This code need to be generated before run apyfal in your development environment.
+This code need to be generated before run apyfal in development environment.

    *Java* is required to perform this step.